tomossmith/MS4-OutdoorWorld/README.md

 * ### <span id="ux-design-images"><b>Images</b></span>

-    There is very little base images on the site, but does display a large amount of images based on the content uploads of the end user.
+    There is very little base images on the site, the majority of the images are the product images.
-    The images for each of the recipes posted to the site are outsourced and the user must provide a url to the image of their recipe when uploading it to the site.
+    The images for each of the products to the site are outsourced and the staff/administrator must provide a url to the image or they can use the image upload function that will store and reference the image from a remote storage solution by Amazon S3.
-    These uploads then form the design of all the pages.

 * ### <span id="ux-design-structure"><b>Structure & Mockup Designs</b></span>